fieldtrip/website/reference/ft_artifact_threshold.md

  positive, the data will be thresholded above their values.
 In case both onset and offset are negative, the data will be thresholded below their values.

- Note that this function does not support artifact- or filterpadding.
+ Note that this function does not support artifactpadding or filterpadding.

  The output argument "artifact" is a Nx2 matrix comparable to the "trl" matrix of FT_DEFINETRIAL.
 The first column of which specifying the beginsamples of an